barrelstrength/sprout-reports-categories/README.md

-# Sprout Reports - Categories
+# Categories Data Source for Sprout Reports

 A collection of Category-related Data Sources for Sprout Reports.